4 Min Read

 - Midlife crisis

-If you want to see what your normal sex drive really is like, then remove as much of the sexual stimuli in your life as possible for 8 weeks and your brain will begin to return to its normal sex drive level.
+If you want to see what your normal sex drive really is like, remove as much of the sexual stimuli in your life as possible.
+Do this for 8 weeks, and your brain will begin to return to its normal sex drive level.

 Do you have other questions about men and sex?
 If so, leave them in a comment below.

 Editor’s Note: This post was originally published July 14, 2015, updated on November 6, 2019, and has been updated again for accuracy and comprehensiveness.

 - When Sexual Attraction Is Absent In Your Relationship